lanzv/Multilingual-emrQA/RESQ.md

     - Train set: the rest of reports of the given language
  - dataset/annotation mistakes/bugs
     - duplicated question ids etc..
- - uniform segmentation -> fixing boundaries that none of answer is splited
+ - uniform segmentation -> fixing boundaries that none of answer evidence is splited
- - complex answers ~ alternative answers (it is sufficient to find at least one)
+ - complex answer evidence ~ alternative answer evidence (it is sufficient to find at least one)
+ - questions formulations got from resq form question formulations (not yet natural language questions provided by clinical partners)
+ - PL data including only Ontotext reports - DocMarker reports not included yet

 |               | BG    | EL    | EN    | PL    | RO    |